We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - washing the face regularly, especially if the skin is very oily, but not scrubbing the skin too hard

-- applying minimal makeup or switching to acne-friendly products, such as those that the label describes as being “noncomedogenic”
+- applying minimal makeup or switching to acne-friendly products, such as noncomedogenic products, which do not clog pores

-Cold sores typically begin with a tingling or burning sensation in the skin.
-The sores appear a few hours to a few days later.
+Cold sores usually begin with a tingling or burning sensation in the skin.
+The sores may appear a few hours to a few days later.
 Some people may only develop a single sore, but it is common to have several blisters at once.

-The blisters may change over several days, eventually crusting over.
+The blisters may change over several days and eventually crust over.
 Cold sores may cause pain and irritation.

 HSV type 1 is the main cause of cold sores but can also cause genital herpes.
 HSV type 2, on the other hand, is the main cause of genital herpes, but it can also cause oral herpes.

-Once someone becomes infected, the virus remains in their body for life.
-Many people find that the first outbreak is the worst, and some people only ever have one outbreak.
+Once a person has contracted the virus, it remains in their body for life.
+Many people find that the first outbreak is the worst.
+Other individuals only ever have one outbreak.